mwpowellhtx/perils-of-npc/README.md

 concerns, of a sort if you are dealing with MVC.
 The concepts are similar enough to make it a worthwhile Model-centric topic.

+Most of the initial concepts will mostly likely be familiar to most of you who have been around the .NET framework awhile and done anything even remotely serious with a model framework.
+Some of the concepts later are new with .NET 4.5, which was part and partial my motivation for wanting to develop a topic in this area.

 Expect that this will be a work in progress and I will pick it up here...